16parmindersingh/Data-Analytics-Portfolio/Pizza-Sales-Analysis/README.md

 ---

 Thank you for checking out my project!
-I’m excited to continue growing my SQL and data analytics skills and applying them to real-world challenges. 🚀
+I’m excited to continue growing my MIS skills and applying them to real-world challenges. 🚀